 3. Wet scrubber

 A wet scrubber is a type of dust collector that uses liquid to remove pollutants from gas streams.
 Usually, the polluted gas comes into contact with the scrubbing liquid so that the pollutants can be removed.
 The greater the contact of the scrubbing liquid and gas, the higher the dust removal efficiency.
-Thanks to their versatility and method of production, wet scrubbers can differ in ways which allow maximum contact of the polluted gas stream and scrubbing liquid.
+Thanks to their versatility and method of production, wet scrubbers can differ in ways that allow maximum contact of the polluted gas stream and scrubbing liquid.
 This device removes dust particles from polluted gases by capturing the dust in liquid droplets.
 You can use a wet scrubber that relies on a low energy power in order to collect particles larger than 5.
 While high energy wet scrubbers are more suitable for small particles of 1 or less.

 4. Fabric filters